What we do

 SOTA offers a wide variety of volunteer opportunities to fit an array of talents, schedules and interests.
 Whether you want to learn more about art, work with children, or simply enjoy interacting with others in a dynamic organization, there is something for everyone.

-We have five general meetings a year, but the days, times and locations for committee and project participation vary a great deal, allowing involvement for professional women.
+We have five general weekday meetings a year, but the days, times and locations for committee and project participation vary a great deal, allowing involvement for working professionals and full-time students.
 We also have a wonderful Apprentice program to help new members meet others and get involved.

-ArtVentures is a free program for children and their families every Sunday from 12:30 until 3:30 at the AAM where free admission for Sundays has been sponsored largely through a donation from SOTA.
+ArtVentures is a free program for children and their families every Saturday and Sunday from 12:30 until 3:30 in the Museum.
 It includes interactive activities in the galleries to introduce families to the works in the museum’s permanent collection and special exhibits.
 Thanks to the generosity of Crayola Corporation there are art materials as prizes for the children completing their Treasure Quest activities.

 The members of the Curatorial Committee work under the direction of the Collections and Exhibitions Department, which is responsible for the management of the museum’s permanent collection.
-This committee assists in maintaining the Allentown Art Museum’s collection, as well as current and ongoing exhibitions.
+This committee assists in maintaining the Museum’s permanent collection, as well as current and ongoing exhibitions.

 Members of the Curatorial Committee experience a hands-on, behind the scenes opportunity to observe the inner workings of the museum.
 They have close contact with the museum’s archived collections as well as works of art from touring exhibits.
 Tasks include gallery dusting,